We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For centuries, people have used herbal teas to ease digestive issues.
 Certain teas can stimulate the digestive system and help to relieve constipation.

 In this article, we look at how different teas can help to get the bowels moving, and we discuss the causes and risk factors of using herbal teas.

 Certain teas may help with constipation, either directly or indirectly.

 Drinking warm liquids is a great way to get more water into the body, and staying hydrated is a powerful natural method for easing constipation.

 Extra water in the stool makes it softer and helps it to pass more smoothly.
-In fact, being low on fluids is a common cause of constipation.
+In fact, being low on fluids is a

 The warmth of tea may also stimulate the digestive system and help to relieve symptoms.

 This may explain why so many people use herbal teas to relax and relieve anxiety.
 To relieve stress, try adding herbal teas into a self-care routine.

 The following teas may have laxative or muscle-relaxing effects that help to relieve constipation and encourage bowel movements.